-On October 23, 2020 the Board of Directors approved a stock repurchase program (the "October 2020 program") that authorized the repurchase of up to \$300 million of common stock and expires in October 2023.
-At December 31, 2022 our remaining share repurchase authorization under the October 2020 program is \$106.7 million.
-On October 21, 2022 the Board of Directors approved a new stock repurchase program that authorized the repurchase of up to \$300 million of common stock and expires in October 2025.
-The Company repurchased \$182.0 million and \$11.2 million of shares of common stock, in 2022 and 2021, respectively.
-When combined with the \$106.7 million of remaining share repurchase authorization under the October 2020 program, we have a total share repurchase authorization remaining of approximately \$406.7 million as of December 31, 2022.
+We currently have total authorization to repurchase up to \$300 million of shares of our common stock.
+On October 21, 2022, the Board of Directors approved a new share repurchase program (the "October 2022 program") that authorized the repurchase of up to \$300 million of common stock, which expires in October 2025.
+On October 23, 2020, the Board of Directors approved a share repurchase program (the "October 2020 program") that authorized the repurchase of up to \$300 million of common stock, which expired in October 2023.
+There have been no repurchases under the October 2022 program.
+At December 31, 2023, our remaining share repurchase authorization under the October 2022 program was \$300 million.
+The Company repurchased \$30.0 million and \$182.0 million of shares of Common Stock in 2023 and 2022, respectively, under the October 2020 program.
 Subject to numerous factors, including market conditions and alternative uses of cash, we may conduct discretionary repurchases through open market or privately negotiated transactions, which may include repurchases under plans complying with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended.